kanchiiswarya/github-profile-analyzer/README.md

 - The venv folder is excluded from GitHub using .gitignore
 - Uses GitHub public API (no authentication required)
-- Best tested with users having multiple repositories (example: torvalds)
+- Best tested with users having multiple repositories

 ---